 Magick, History, and Legend of Apples

 The cultivation of Apples dates back to about 328BCE in Turkey.
 It is also believed that this first variety was a dwarf apple called Malus.
 Today we would consider this kind of apple a “Wild Apple” or “Crab Apple.”

 In many European cultures, the term or word for apple was used for just about any unknown fruit, plant galls, and nut.
-It appears that the use of the word “Apple” was used in this fashion as late as the 17th century.
+It appears that the use of word “Apple” was used in this fashion as late as the 17th century.
 Tomatoes are a good example.
-When first introduced to Europe they were called “Love Apples” and cucumbers have been called “Earth-Apples.”
+When first introduced to Europe, they were called “Love Apples,” and cucumbers have been called “Earth-Apples.”

 Apples (in general) have been the center of many mythological stories and tales.
 A great example is the infamous biblical tale of Adam and Eve.
 Many scholars believe it was not an apple; instead, it was a pomegranate initially portrayed in this famous tale.
-The change may have been made because Apples carry the association with female deities, femininity, and sexuality.
-This initial portrayal of apples in the bible causes some confusion when you discover that apples are portrayed in a more positive light in other areas of the Bible, (i.e., “Apple of my eye”)
+The change may have been made because of apple’s associations with female deities, femininity, and sexuality.
+This initial portrayal of apples in the bible causes some confusion when you discover that apples are portrayed in a more positive light in other areas of the Bible (i.e., “Apple of my eye”)